Why Public Toilets Matter

 Looking to the Future

-There's a solid economic argument for this: public toilets on the High Street can improve retail traffic flow by 20-30%, boosting VAT receipts.
-It's not just about comfort – it's about creating vibrant, accessible town centers.
+There's a solid economic argument for this: public toilets on the High Street can improve retail traffic flow by 20–30%, boosting VAT receipts.
+It's not just about comfort — it's about creating vibrant, accessible town centres.

 Closing Thoughts

-Remember my key phrases:
+Remember the key phrases:

 With proper planning and the right approach, you can provide this essential service without it becoming a drain on your resources or a source of community complaints.

-Watch the Webinar
+Watch the Full Fireside Chat

 A Note from John Fagan, Founder of Civic.ly